nicholasmireles/nicholasmireles.github.io/_tutorials/kubernetes-webapp.md

 - `CMD flask run --host=0.0.0.0`
     - This overrideable command starts Flask at `0.0.0.0`. *This is very important*.
 In order for us to access this outside of the container, the host must be set to this (in my experience).

-Now we push this to our repository. **This repository must be accessible from your cluster.**
+Now we build and push this to our repository. **This repository must be accessible from your cluster.**

-`docker build . -t $REPOSITORY/$IMAGE:$TAG`
+`docker build . -t $REPOSITORY/$IMAGE:$TAG && docker push $REPOSITORY/$IMAGE:$TAG`

 # Step 2: The Deployment
-Now that we have our Docker image built and pushed to our repository, we now get to the exciting part of deploying it to our cluster.
+Now that we have our Docker image built and pushed to our repository, we get to the exciting part of deploying it to our cluster.
 The following *YAML* creates a very simple deployment with one pod:

 ```yaml